Elevation: 7,585 ft

 Peak 7585 is a mountain with a rather convoluted shape but has a magnificent pyramidal-shaped summit.
 It towers over Antelope Creek to its south and Burnt Hollow to its west.
 USGS Miller Peak

 Same as for Peak 6940.
-This is the second leg of a 2-peak journey that begins along Bear Creek Road.
+This is the second leg of a two-peak adventure that begins along Bear Creek Road.

 South Spur/West Ridge, Class 2